 - Actively supporting food banks and meal providers during the Covid 19 crisis

-In the coming year Feeding Bradford and Keighley plans to maintain and extend their network of support, scale up projects that fill gaps identified during the most recent data collection week, and better involve experts by experience in project development and operations.
+In the coming year Feeding Bradford and Keighley plans to maintain and extend their network of support, and promote Healthy Start by training Healthy Start champions in foodbanks and pantries.

 We are working to increase our low cost food provision by supporting partners across the district to widen the reach of low cost food stalls, shops and cafe provision.
-We are working with partnerships that help people avoid falling into a food crisis, or enabling them to move out of a food crisis more quickly including the local Credit Union, advice services and drugs and alcohol agencies.
+In particular we are encouraging the uptake of FoodSavers partnerships with our local credit union (see www.foodsavers.org.uk) – a programme run by Inn Churches.
+We are working with partnerships that help people avoid falling into a food crisis, or enabling them to move out of a food crisis more quickly including advice services and drugs and alcohol agencies.

-For more information about the pilot and how to get involved please get in touch with Cathy Henwood at firstname.lastname@example.org
+For more information and to get involved please get in touch with Cathy Henwood at email@example.com

 Levels of local food insecurity